laverdet/isolated-vm/README.md

 	* `inspector` *[boolean]* - Enable v8 inspector support in this isolate.
 See `inspector-example.js` in this repository for an example of how to use this.
-	* `snapshot` *[ExternalCopy[ArrayBuffer]]* - This is an optional snapshot created from `createSnapshot` which will be used to initialize the heap of this isolate.
+	* `snapshot` *[ExternalCopy[ArrayBuffer]]* - This is an optional snapshot created from `createSnapshot` which will be used to initialize the heap of this isolate. **Please note that versions of nodejs 10.2.0 and higher may crash while using the snapshot feature.**

 ##### `ivm.Isolate.createSnapshot(scripts, warmup_script)`
 * `scripts` *[array]*